 Then press the new one in

-Put it all together, and set the bushing to add caster, I also marked where the caster setting should be so I can see where to adjust it while on the car.
+Put it all together and set the bushing to add caster by making the holes point to the inside of the car.
+I also marked where the caster setting should be so I can see where to adjust it while on the car.

 Rear stud goes directly into the body of the car, Subaru doesn't use a subframe like Nissan does, which means the road noise/vibrations go directly into the body.
 Will see how much NVH is transmitted with these solid bushings.

 Ready to be bolted back up, which takes a few tries...

 The rear bushing will deform a bit since the suspension is at full droop.

 All suspension bushings, just like anti-swaybars, should be tightened with full weight on them, this avoids bushing preload.
 Drive on ramps to the rescue, snuck them under the wheels and lowered the jackstands on them.

 Now the rearward bushing is looking better

 Torque everything down and your done.
 Front nut should be torqued to 81.1ft-lbs

 , the rear two bolts should be torqued to 110.6ft-lbs